 A goofy smile on his face, Booth stared at the house and cocked his head to the side.
 "Oh, that's nice.
 Where are we?
 I thought we were going home."

 Confused, Brennan shook her head.
 "We are home.
 Don't you recognize the house? . . .
-Okay, you can get out of the truck."
+Okay, you can get out of the truck now."

-Scratching the end of his nose, Booth looked at Brennan and ordered her, "Stand back Bones.
+Scratching the end of his nose, Booth looked at Brennan and shook his head.
+"Stand back Bones.
 I might fall out of the truck.
 I can't feel my legs.
 Is that normal?
 How come I can't feel my legs when I broke my arm?
 Is my legs attached to my arm?
 That isn't a real thing is it?
 I can't feel my legs, Bones.
 How come I can't feel my legs?"

 Worried that Booth was acting so strangely, Brennan stepped back one pace.
 Far enough to allow him room to leave the truck, but close enough to try to keep him from falling.
 "You must be suffering some side effects from the pain medication you took.
 Your legs are not attached to your arm.
 They're fine.
 You just need to be careful when you get out of the truck.
 You're sense of balance may be off."

-Warily, Booth reached down with his left hand and touched his legs.
-Relieved, he looked at Brennan and winked at her."You're right, they're still there.
+Wary, Booth reached down with his left hand and touched his legs.
+Relieved, he looked at Brennan and winked at her.
+"You're right, they're still there.
 That's good.
 I wasn't sure."

 Carefully, Booth moved his lower legs so that they were facing the door and then slid out of the truck.
-Watching his feet, Booth asked Brennan, "How can I walk if I can't feel my feet?
+Watching his feet, Booth wasn't sure he could move.
+"How can I walk if I can't feel my feet?
 I can't feel those either Bones.
 Did you know I can't feel my feet?"

 Her arm around Booth's waist, Brennan tried to get him to walk towards the house.
 "Slowly walk to the house, Booth.
 You should be able to walk that far."

-Hearing the front door open, Brennan saw Wendell walk over to them.
-Wendell, looking at Booth's drunken stance, put his arm around Booth's shoulders and offered, "Let me help, Dr. Brennan.
+Hearing the front door open, Brennan saw Wendell walk over towards them.
+Worried about the way Booth was standing, Wendell placed his arm around the agent's shoulders.
+"Let me help, Dr. Brennan.
 You just follow behind just in case he starts to fall.
 I think we can get him into the house with no problem."

 Appreciating his help, Brennan smiled at her intern.
 "Booth is reacting to his pain meds."

-Amused at Booth's condition, Wendell assured him, "No they're still there.
+Amused at Booth's condition, Wendell assured him, "Your feet and legs are still there.
 If you look down you'll see them."